nithinphilips/tririga-manage-ps1/README.rst

   ``Disable``)
 * ``Upload`` or ``Import`` ObjectMigration packages
 * Tail or open TRIRIGA logs
-* Tail or open WebSphere logs
+* Tail or open WebSphere/Liberty logs
 * Open TRIRIGA installation folder
-* Open WebSphere installation folder
+* Open WebSphere/Liberty installation folder
 * Launch database tool and connect to the environment
-* Launch RDP to each instance
+* Launch RDP to each instance and the database server
 * Open PowerShell remote shell to each instance

 **Tririga-Manage-Rest**